E2SD COURSE: Fluids and Energy Systems, specializing in Electrical Energy for Sustainable Development (E2D2)

 Admission requirements

-- Equivalent international level: Master of Science or recognized engineering degree (recruitment based on application).
-For nationals of French-speaking countries, recruitment must be done through Campus France.
+• Equivalent international qualification: Master of Science or recognized engineering degree (admission based on application materials).
+For citizens of French-speaking countries, applications must be submitted through Campus France

 Application deadline(s)